munificent/game-programming-patterns/book/event-queue.markdown

     * *The queue is more encapsulated.* All other things being equal, more  encapsulation is usually better.

-    * *You don't have to worry about contention between listeners.* When multiple things can read from the queue, you have to decide if they *all* get every item (broadcast) or if *each* item in the queue is parcelled out to *one* listener (something more like a work queue).
+    * *You don't have to worry about contention between listeners.* With multiple listeners, you have to decide if they *all* get every item (broadcast) or if *each* item in the queue is parcelled out to *one* listener (something more like a work queue).

         In either case, the listeners may end up doing redundant work or interfere with each other, and you have to think carefully about the behavior you want.
 With a single listener, that complexity disappears.